Expert Insights

 A data-driven solution to build cycle paths — Making urban mobility efficient and sustainable

-In this article, Vittoria Pauri, Giulio Consiglio, and Michele Nasini from Bocconi University, Italy explain how the use of big data can help make our urban mobility planning efficient and paradigms environmentally sustainable.
-The global demographic trends show that every year more and more people live in urban areas.
-Hence, urban mobility has been a…
+A data-driven solution to build cycle paths — Making urban mobility efficient and sustainable In this article, Vittoria Pauri, Giulio Consiglio, and Michele Nasini from Bocconi University, Italy explain how the use of big data can help make our urban mobility planning efficient and paradigms environmentally sustainable.
+The global demographic trends show that every year more…

 Keep reading